Riki Wessels: Cricket career

 In 2004, Wessels joined the staff at Northamptonshire County Cricket Club where he impressed in the second eleven producing several noticeable scores.
 This led to him being selected for the MCC in 2004 and in the first team of Nottinghamshire for the start of the 2011 season.
 In 2004, he established himself as a first class player, and scored his first century at the age of 19 against Somerset.
 In 2007, he became eligible to play for England, which is what he wanted to do from an early age.
 Being a keen hockey player (playing for Northampton Lions and the University of Northampton teams) helps him to play a variety of shots including the reverse sweep for which he is well known.
 He is a fairly attacking player especially in one-day cricket, where he made one century to date.
 On 7 November 2008, Wessels signed a contract extension along with fellow Northamptonshire wicket keeper Niall O'Brien, keeping Riki at the club until 2010.

 He also turned out for Nondescripts Cricket Club in Sri Lanka during the English off-season between 2008 and 2010.

 Wessels signed for Nottinghamshire County Cricket Club for the 2011 season, where he plies his trade as a specialist batsman.

 He was signed as a specialist batsman by the Sydney Sixers in the 2014–15 Big Bash League tournament in Australia.

 He now plays his cricket in the city of Stoke-on-Trent.
-For the 1 of the most historic sides around Longton Cricket Club.
+For one of the most historic sides around Longton Cricket Club.

+After returning to Brisbane following his playing retirement, he took up umpiring.
+Following a successful 2024/25 season, where he officiated in the Queensland Premier Cricket grand final, as well as matches in the Women's National Cricket League and men's second XI competition, he was elevated to the Cricket Australia Contracted Umpire Panel, and made his first class debut in September 2025.